cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 [list subscriptions](https://console.aws.amazon.com/dataexchange/home/subscriptions#/subscriptions).
 Now you need to export the dataset to `Amazon S3`.
 First, let's create a new one bucket similar to [described above](#create-a-bucket).
-To export one of the datasets to new bucket open it entitled data select one of the datasets, select the corresponding revision and click export to Amazon S3 (please note that if bucket and dataset are located in different regions, export fees may apply).
+To export one of the datasets to a new bucket open it `entitled data` select one of the datasets, select the corresponding revision and click export to Amazon S3 (please note that if bucket and dataset are located in different regions, export fees may apply).
 In the window that appears, select the created bucket and click export.